 - Injury to an area that contains a bursa

 - Repetitive stress on the bursa

-- Infection in bursa
+- Infection in a bursa

-- Repetitive motion activities when done to an extreme, such as swimming, running, or tennis
+- Repetitive motions, such as swimming, running, or tennis

-A job that requires:
+- A job that requires:

-- Repetitive motions such as hammering or painting
+- Repetitive motions, such as hammering or painting

 - Contact sports